uxora-com/rpext/README.md

 To compile redpill bootloader with virtio, 9p and acpid that can be run in xpenology-docker.

-Run tinycore-redpill loader on kvm/proxmox with at least 1GB RAM, then type these commands:
+Run "tinycore-redpill.v0.4.4.img" loader (https://github.com/pocopico/tinycore-redpill) on kvm/proxmox with at least 1GB RAM, then type these commands:

 ```bash